 Stepping away from the foal while it seeks the udder is a normal mare behavior if not accompanied by aggressive kicking or biting.
 It is also normal for mares to terminate nursing sessions by walking away while the foal is still nursing.
 Most maternal aggression occurs when the foal is suckling, and excessive suckling and vigorous bumping of the udder can trigger foal rejection behavior.
-Stimulating the sympathetic nervous system in aggressive mares in this way could inhibit milk production and exacerbate the Current magazine subscribers can click here to and continue reading.
+Stimulating the sympathetic nervous system in aggressive mares in this way could inhibit milk production and exacerbate the problem.

 Any deviation from normal behavior toward the foal can be a form of foal rejection.
 These reactions can range from simple avoidance and ambivalence or lack of attention to severe threats toward and savaging of the foal.
 Most foal rejection cases (90%) occur in the first 24 hours postpartum, though veterinarians have observed foal rejection as late as four months postpartum.

 Foal rejection behaviors include ear pinning, squealing (this can also be exhibited in normal mare/foal relationships), tail swishing, pushing, threatening to bite, biting, and kicking.